 In general, there are two techniques for industrial production of sulfuric acid.
 They are:

 - Contact process

-Let us now look at these processes closely.
+Now, let us look at these processes in detail.

 1) Contact Process

 - Step – I: Production of Sulphur Dioxide

 S (Sulphur) + O2(Oxygen) + Δ(Heating) → SO2(Sulphur dioxide)

 4FeS(Iron pyrites) + 7O2(Oxygen) + Δ(heating) → 2Fe2O3(Ferric Oxide) + 4SO2(Sulphur dioxide)

 - Step -II: Formation of Sulphur Trioxide